Ethic-Project/proto-aligned-ai/README.md

 I don’t have a PhD in AI.
 But I do have something else:
-**the intuition that a better future includes an AI that feels—without turning against humanity.**
+**rigourous objectives and the intuition that a better future includes an AI that simulate feels—without turning against humanity.**

+Even independants researchers can find inexplorables ways.

 ---